yeasin62/service-review-website/README.md

 ### Bonus Requirements

-3. Your code should be clean and organized.
-Comments should be added where necessary
-1. The **title of the page** will change with the page you visit.
-It should not be the same for every route
-2. Add a meaningful favicon
 3. Add a **spinner** on the services page, and the login and register page.
 If data is loading, a spinner will be displayed.
-4. use the **Environment** Environment variable on both the client (firebase config) and server-side (mongodb credentials, Access token secret).
-Use .gitignore file on the server side.
-5. Implement the basic version of the **JWT**  **token** for email/password-based authentication.
-Upon login, you will create a jwt token and store it on the client side, and for the "My reviews" page, you will send the token and verify the user.
-Implementing 401 and 403 is optional.

 6. In the "My reviews" page, clicking the **edit review** button/icon shows that review in a modal/in a new route and lets the user update it.
 7.  **Simple challenge** In the service details page, **sort the reviews in a descending order** by inserting time(you have to keep the inserting time when you add a review, you can do it with the Date object, or you can explore MongoDB documentation).
 You will have to implement this code on the server side.
-### Optional
-1. Use pagination on the services page.
-3. Show the rating with star icons in a user review
-4. 2.
-Try to use a better-looking confirmation dialogue other than the browser's default confirm.
-3. On the `add a service` page, try to implement direct image upload from your computer.
-This image can be hosted on a third party image hosting like imgbb or directly to mongodb
-4. Add some animation while applicable.
-5. Please Use icons whenever applicable and use fonts (google fonts)
-6. Make the footer a little more realistic with the copyright symbol and year.
-7. Optimize your images
-8. Add something extra of your own.
-This will help you in the future.

 ### Additional information:
 1. You can use vanilla CSS, any CSS library, framework, or component library you want.
 4. If possible, try another component library other than daisyUI